shonjoy91/rsp-sw-toolkit-gw/rem-gpio/README.md

 GPIO[3]="20"
 GPIO[4]="21"
 ```
-DEVICE_ID          : The name used to identify the GPIO device to the Gateway.
+DEVICE_ID          : The name used to identify the GPIO device to the Intel&reg; RSP Controller Application.
-IFACE              : The name of the network interface used to connect to the Gateway.
+IFACE              : The name of the network interface used to connect to the Intel&reg; RSP Controller Application.
 GPIO_PATH_SIM      : The path to the simulated GPIO file descriptors.
-GPIO_COUNT         : The number of GPIO pins enumerated to the Gateway.
+GPIO_COUNT         : The number of GPIO pins enumerated to the Intel&reg; RSP Controller Application.
-GPIO_INPUT_COUNT=2 : The number of GPIO input pins enumerated to the Gateway.
+GPIO_INPUT_COUNT=2 : The number of GPIO input pins enumerated to the Intel&reg; RSP Controller Application.
 GPIO[x]            : The GPIO number for the specific hardware platform.
                    : The GPIO number array must list the inputs first.